stevinz/awesome-game-engine-dev/README.md

     - #### Education Portals <a name="Engine-Education"></a>
         - :books: [How to become a game engine developer](https://www.haroldserrano.com/blog/how-to-become-a-game-engine-developer) : Short and simple starting point on Game Engine Development

+- ### Entity Component System
+    - :books: [A Simple Entity Component System](https://austinmorlan.com/posts/entity_component_system/) : Article that provides a basis for an eneity component system in C++.
+    - :books: [Evolve Your Hierarchy](https://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) : Article that provides a solid overview of EC systems and why you should use them at [Cowboy Programming](https://cowboyprogramming.com).
+    - :books: [Introduction to Component Based Architecture in Games](https://www.raywenderlich.com/2806-introduction-to-component-based-architecture-in-games) : Nice blog post about component based architecture at at [raywenderlich.com](https://www.raywenderlich.com).
+    - :books: [Nomad Game Engine](https://savas.ca/nomad) [:octocat:](https://github.com/taurheim/NomadECS) : Series of articles building a basic entity component system from the ground up in C++.
+    - :books: [What's an Entity System](http://entity-systems.wikidot.com) : Overview of component / entity systems and how they are used in game development.

 - ### Game Development
     - #### Awesome Collections <a name="Game-Development-Awesome"></a>
         - :books: [Awesome Gamedev](https://github.com/Calinou/awesome-gamedev#readme) : Collection of free software and free culture resources for making amazing games.